 A: Too legit to quit, actually.

 Yes.
 Facebook ads are totally legit.
 I think this question sits in a lot of people’s minds because there are plenty of scammers out there selling snake oil.
 Many of them make huge promises about Facebook ads and then don’t deliver.
 Those people are not legit.

 Q: Give me some good Facebook ads tips and tricks.

-A: Read the rest of this article, and explore the links.
+A: Re-read everything above, and explore the links.